eastbanctechru/right-angled/README.md

+# Current Status
-# Current Status: Regular and AOT modes works well.
+JIT and AOT modes works well.
 Waiting the merge of Angular Universal into the Angular repo to implement server side rendering support.

 # right-angled - lightweight building kit for angular2 data grids